mdyousufbhuiyan/NDKAuthExample/README.md

 ...............how to run this project ...............>

-just clone this project into your andorid studio and run
+just clone this repo into your andorid studio and run